gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 The protocol uses these key design principles for message handling:

-1. **Content Field Structure**: The `content` field of Nostr events contains stringified MCP messages following the JSON-RPC pattern.
+1. **Content Field Structure**: The `content` field of Nostr events contains stringified MCP messages.
 This approach maintains protocol integrity while enabling translation between the two systems.

 2. **Nostr Metadata in Tags**: All Nostr-specific metadata uses event tags:
-   - `d`: Unique identifier for the event, used by servers to define their server identifier
+   - `d`: Unique server identifier
-   - `s`: Server identifier for targeting specific servers, should be the `d` tags of the server being targeted
+   - `s`: Server identifier for targeting specific servers, should be the `d` tag of the server being targeted
    - `p`: Public key for addressing providers or clients
    - `e`: Event id, references for correlating requests and responses
-   - `method`: Method name for easy filtering and routing
+   - `method`: MCP method for easy filtering and routing, it's duplicated from the MCP message of the content
+   - `cap`: Capability name tag for tools, resources, and prompts to enhance discoverability and filtering

-3. **Event Kind Separation**: Different event kinds are used for different message categories:
+3. **Event Kind Separation**: Different event kinds are used for different message categories with specific storage characteristics:
-   - `31316`-`31319`: Server announcements and capability listings
+   - `31316`-`31319`: Server announcements and capability listings (addressable events)
-   - `5910`: Client requests
+   - `25910`: Client requests (ephemeral events)
-   - `6910`: Server responses
+   - `26910`: Server responses (ephemeral events)
-   - `21316`: Notifications and feedback (ephemeral)
+   - `21316`: Notifications and feedback (ephemeral events)

+   These event kinds follow Nostr's conventions in [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md#kinds):
+   - For kind n such that 20000 <= n < 30000, events are ephemeral, which means they are not expected to be stored by relays for a long period, but rather just transmitted.
+   - For kind n such that 30000 <= n < 40000, events are addressable by their kind, pubkey and d tag value -- which means that, for each combination of kind, pubkey and the d tag value, only the latest event MUST be stored by relays, older versions MAY be discarded.

 ### Main Actors